 In China, urban employee basic medical insurance is obligatory insurance and the healthcare costsare paid by the employer and employee.
 Although the contributions to it vary from one municipality to another, they are usually 6% of the salary cost for the employer and 2% of the salary for the employee.
 The self-employed can also benefit from this insurance but must make all contributions.

 For non-enterprise residents, health insurance is paid for by themselves and the state.
 For the unemployed or those on social assistance, insurance is subsidized by the state.

-Still, no matter where you live and how much you’re covered, the way healthcare in China works will require you to pay for the services upfront and out of your own pocket.
+No matter where you live and how much you are covered, the way healthcare in China works will require you to pay for the services upfront and out of your own pocket.
 Depending on the insurance scheme and treatment, you may be reimbursed for some of the costs or none at all.

 As for what does the public healthcare covers, it is worth noting that there are some gaps in the public health system.
 For example, it doesn’t usually cover the cost of emergency transportation, nor grant you access to private facilities.
 Also, even if you have access to public health insurance, your non-working family members may not be covered.